JSK-KML/Python-Programming-2/docs/labs/lab-03.md

 ### Nested List Indexing

-Lists can contain other lists!
-This is called **nesting**.
+Lists can contain other lists This is called **nesting**.
 Try this:

 ```python
 students = [